-It is anticipated that, simultaneously with the closing of the IPO, through a series of transactions (the "Formation Transactions"), the Company will acquire all of the partnership interests in Fidus SBIC and the General Partner, and each of Fidus SBIC and the New General Partner (as the surviving entity in the merger of the General Partner and the New General Partner) will operate as a subsidiary of the Company.
-Thus, concurrently with closing the IPO:
+Prior to the closing of the IPO, through the Formation Transactions, the Company acquired all of the partnership interests in Fidus SBIC and the General Partner, and each of Fidus SBIC and the New General Partner (as the surviving entity in the merger of the General Partner and the New General Partner) operate as a subsidiary of the Company.
+Thus, on June 20, 2011:

-The Company will acquire 100% of the limited partnership interests in Fidus SBIC through a merger of Fidus SBIC with a wholly-owned subsidiary of the Company, which retained its SBIC license, will elect to be treated as a BDC and will continue to hold its existing investments.
-As a result of this merger, Fidus SBIC will be the surviving entity and the Company will issue an aggregate of shares of its common stock to the current limited partners of Fidus SBIC in exchange for their partnership interests in Fidus SBIC.
-Upon consummation of the IPO, the Company will contribute approximately \$\frac{1}{2}\$ million of approximately \$\frac{1}{2}\$ million net proceeds of the IPO to Fidus SBIC, and Fidus SBIC will continue to make new investments with the net proceeds of the IPO and proceeds from the United States Small Business Administration ("SBA") guaranteed debentures issued from time to time by Fidus SBIC.
+- The Company acquired 100% of the limited partnership interests in Fidus SBIC through a merger of Fidus SBIC with a wholly owned subsidiary of the Company, which retained its SBIC license, elected to be treated as a BDC and continues to hold its existing investments.
+As a result of this merger, Fidus SBIC is the surviving entity and the Company issued an aggregate of 3,702,778 shares of its common stock to the then limited partners of Fidus SBIC in exchange for their partnership interests in Fidus SBIC.
+Upon consummation of the IPO, the Company contributed approximately \$21.1 million of approximately \$63.9 million net proceeds of the IPO to Fidus SBIC, and Fidus SBIC will continue to make new investments with the net proceeds of the IPO and proceeds from the United States SBA guaranteed debentures issued from time to time by Fidus SBIC. - The Company acquired 100% of the membership interests in the General Partner through the merger of the General Partner with and into the New General Partner, a wholly owned subsidiary of the Company.
+As a result of this merger, the New General Partner is the surviving entity and the Company issued 353,743 shares of its common stock to the General Partner in exchange for its partnership interests in Fidus SBIC.
+The General Partner distributed such shares of the Company's common stock to its members.

-- The Company will acquire 100% of the membership interests in the General Partner through the merger of the General Partner with and into the New General Partner, a wholly-owned subsidiary of the Company.
-As a result of this merger, the New General Partner will be the surviving entity and the Company will issue shares of its common stock to the General Partner in exchange for its partnership interests in Fidus SBIC.
-The General Partner will then distribute such shares of the Company's common stock to its members. - The Company will issue shares of common stock to the public for net proceeds (after underwriting discounts and offering expenses) of approximately \$ million.
-In addition, the Company may issue up to an additional shares of common stock pursuant to the exercise by its underwriters of their over-allotment option for net proceeds of approximately \$ million.
+• The Company issued 4,670,000 shares of common stock to the public for net proceeds (after underwriting discounts and offering expenses) of approximately \$63.9 million.
+In addition, the Company issued an additional 700,500 shares of common stock pursuant to the exercise by its underwriters of their over-allotment option for net proceeds of approximately \$9.8 million.

-After giving effect to these transactions, (1) the Company will own 100% of the membership interests in the New General Partner, which will be the sole general partner of Fidus SBIC, and (2) the Company will own 100% of the limited partnership interests in Fidus SBIC.
-The consummation of the Formation Transactions is currently under consideration by the SBA.
-A diagram of the Company's contemplated corporate structure upon consummation of the Formation Transactions is set forth on Exhibit A to this Application.
+After giving effect to these transactions, (1) the Company owns 100% of the membership interests in the New General Partner, which is the sole general partner of Fidus SBIC, and (2) the Company owns 100% of the limited partnership interests in Fidus SBIC.
+The consummation of the Formation Transactions has been approved by the SBA.
+A diagram of the Company's current corporate structure is set forth on Exhibit A to this Application.